indre-idenfy/Documentation/pages/ANDROID-SDK.md

 The structure of our changes follow practices from [keep a changelog](https://keepachangelog.com/en/1.0.0/).

+## [2.8.0] - 2020-08-19
+### Changed:
+* Customization option to skip country selection.
+* Colors customization option to set SDK wide color scheme with only a handful of changes.
+* Renamed identification results assets names to better match the SDK statuses.

 ## [2.7.0] - 2020-08-05
 ### Changed:
 * Removed instructions configuration from client customization in the V1 version.
 Read more about instructions [here](https://github.com/idenfy/Documentation/blob/master/pages/AndroidUICustomization.md#adding-instructions-in-camera-session).